-The NBA's China tweets mess shows the alarming strength of the country's economic influence
+The NBA's flip-flop on China shows the alarming strength of the country's economic influence

 America, land of the free and the home of the brave!
 Unless you happen to disrespect the territorial sovereignty of the People’s Republic of China by expressing sympathy with the Hong Kong protest movement, in which case you’d better shut your mouth before you damage the business relationships your employer has been cultivating with the world’s leading autocratic regime.
 That's what we've learned from the NBA's China tweets mess, at least.